 A Centrelink cash advance is a form of advanced payment that can be accessed by Centrelink recipients.
-Those in need of other finance options might be interested in personal loans up to $5,000.
-They feature different costs and can be secured or unsecured depending on the loan amount, with maximum repayment periods of 24 months.
+Those in need of other finance options might be interested in secured loans bad credit on Centrelink or online loans for Centrelink customers.
+Loans for Centrelink customers can vary depending on the lender.
+They can be secured or unsecured depending on the loan amount, with a maximum repayment period of 24 months.

 Sometimes the unexpected happens and you need access to funds fast.
-If you are receiving Centrelink payments, finding lender willing to offer you personal finance may seem a daunting task.
-But don’t worry, Personal Loan Pal works with lenders who are open to offering you a personal loan.
+Finding a lender willing to offer you personal finance may seem a daunting task.
+But, don’t worry.
+Personal Loan Pal work with lenders who are open to offering you a personal loan.

-A personal loan is typically a small loan which is used to finance personal items like white goods, renovations to the home, vehicle repairs, vacations and any other unexpected bills.
-It has a much shorter loan term than a mortgage and are generally easier to qualify for.
+So, are you wondering what a personal loan is?
+A personal loan is typically a small loan which is used to finance personal items.
+Personal Loan Pal provides loans for things like white goods, renovations to the home, vehicle repairs, vacations and any other unexpected bills.
+It has a much shorter loan term than a mortgage and is generally easier to qualify for.

 Yes, we can!
 We work with lenders who know how difficult it is to be on Centrelink and have unexpected expenses to cover.
 Let’s be real, cars never break down when you’ve got heaps of spare cash, do they?
 What makes things worse is often people receiving Centrelink payments are considered risky borrowers by traditional lenders.

-Although there are some people who take advantage of the benefit scheme – this is not true about everyone!
-We try only associate ourselves with lenders who understand how the world works.
+Although there are some people who take advantage of the benefits scheme – this is not true about everyone!
+We aim to associate ourselves with lenders who understand how the world works.
 They know that sometimes you can get laid off from a job because the company has closed, or your contract has ended, leaving you without any other options.

 Centrelink serves the purpose of helping to support people and to get them back on their feet.
 However, it can be very difficult to find lenders willing to help with unexpected expenses.

-Here at Personal Loan Pal, we try find you lenders that look for reasons to say ‘YES!’, rather that looking for reasons to say ‘NO’.
+Here at Personal Loan Pal, we try to find you lenders that look for reasons to say ‘YES!’, rather than looking for reasons to say ‘NO’.

 For most lenders, this is dependent on what type of Centrelink you receive.
-For example, if you are a pensioner, carer, disability pensioner or receiving foster care allowances, you’ll need to have a secondary form of income to be considered for a loan.
+So, if you are a pensioner, carer, disability pensioner or receiving foster care allowances, you’ll need to have a secondary form of income to be considered for a loan.

 People receiving a child support income must provide supporting documentation for their loan application.
 This will include a Family Law Court Order, bank statements showing their child support payment history, as well as a letter from a solicitor and Child Support Agency.